-1. Wants vs Needs
+1. Teach Wants vs Needs

-2. Earn their Own Money
+2. Encourage Earning Their Own Money

 You can’t learn about money without having any money at your disposal.
-No matter how much time you invest teaching your kids the importance of money, they won’t give it their all till they realise the value of money.
+No matter how much time you invest teaching your kids the importance of money, they won’t give it their all till they realize the value of money.

-3. Tracking Expenses and Budgeting
+3. Track Expenses and Budget

 Saving = Budgeting.
 These two terms go hand in hand.
 The minute your kid starts earning, he needs to create a budget and write down all his expenses systematically.
 If your kid’s too lazy to make one, here’s a budget template you can download for free.

 You and your child need to know where all the earned income is going each month, how much is being saved vs spent, spent on what exactly and can the money be utilized for a better purpose.
 A good budgeting system provides all these answers.

 Don’t forget to touch on the concept of an Emergency Fund.

 Investing can be slightly risky, but to beat inflation and increase your child’s earned income, they need to spend time learning investing strategies.
 Your job is to bring forth all investment assets you’ve heard of – stocks, bonds, forex, mutual funds, gold, crypto, real estate, etc.

 Then explain each of these assets (don’t go too deep, stick to basics).
 Let them do their research and learn more.
 I don’t expect you to know everything but learn as you’re teaching your child.
 For some help, you could check out my Invest Money page.